UAA’s Gifted & Talented Achiever Program, (G-TAP)

 UAA Sacramento NSBE Jr Chapter is a Pre-College Initiative of the National Society of Black Engineers designed to increase the number of middle and high school students that elect to pursue higher education in STEM and/or other technical areas and is open to all students.

-UAA partners are the National Society of Black Engineers, (NSBE), Office of Campus Community Relations at UC Davis and Sacramento Municipal Unity District, (SMUD).
+UAA partners are the National Society of Black Engineers, (NSBE), Office of Campus Community Relations at UC Davis, Sacramento Municipal Unity District, (SMUD), and SES Robotics.